-The Association of Northern, Kimberley and Arnhem Aboriginal Artists (ANKAAA) is the peak advocacy and support agency for Aboriginal artists working individually and through 48 remote Art Centres spread across a vast area of approximately 1 million square kilometers.
+The Association of Northern, Kimberley and Arnhem Aboriginal Artists (ANKAAA) is the peak advocacy and support agency for Aboriginal artists working individually and through 48 remote Art Centres spread across a vast area of approximately 1 million square kilometres.
 ANKAAA serves four regions, including Arnhem Land, Darwin/Katherine, the Kimberley and the Tiwi Islands regions.
 Many of its 5000 members are internationally acclaimed artists and important community leaders.

 ANKAAA has maintained a solid grassroots base since 1987 and its membership is looking far ahead.
 ANKAAA’s members desire ANKAAA to get stronger and serve the grandchildren.
 Members want to see the Indigenous arts industry grow so that their art can help secure viable livelihoods and enhance health and wellbeing of their communities.
 ANKAAA’s membership wants to see stronger Indigenous leadership, more economic benefits from an innovative and diverse Indigenous arts industry, while maintaining a balance between money story and keeping culture strong.